Windows bug with File.pos

 i += 1

 If you comment out the f.pos line this test case will pass.
 I originally submitted issue #6179 but the fixes applied there made things better but did not complete solve the problem.
 I apologize for the test case but it requires many lines with newlines to reproduce.

-Updated by h.shirosaki (Hiroshi Shirosaki) almost 8 years ago
+Updated by h.shirosaki (Hiroshi Shirosaki) over 8 years ago

 I confirmed the issue.
 Thanks for your test case.

 If the end of reading buffer is CR, io_unread() needs to unread one more byte for CR.